duneau/TBZ-Java-template/README.md

-# 🖐️ Test your repo
+# 🖐️ Test your repo with codespace

+* Click on Code then create codespace
 * Navigate to the src/Main.java file
 * Click on the "run" button